nero/dotconfig/README.md

 - apply monitor configuration as saved by arandr
 - load xresources from the repo
 - set keyboard layout + xmodmap fixes
-- fill background with pixel lattice
+- fill background with a pixel lattice
 - start i3 or fall back to xfce or plain terminal emulator

 The i3 setup shows o spaces and no window decorations.
 All windows are maximized, a single row on top of the screen displays the window titles in a browser-like tabbed fashion.

-Most of my activity happens in a rxvt-unicode terminal, but depending on the setup, i might use other emulators as well.
+Most of my activity happens in xterm, but depending on the setup, i might use other emulators as well.

 ## IRC

 I use mosh or plain ssh to connect to the machine which is hosting irssi in a tmux session.
 Notifications happen via the terminal bell, which propagates from irssi up to my window manager and causes the terminal title to turn to a bright color.

-## Clicking links
+## Opening links

-rxvt is configured to hilight links with a underscore and run `xdg-open` on them.
+I select links with the mouse curser and use a keyboard shortcut to feed them into `xdg-open`.
-`xdg-open` is a script from the repo in this case.
+`xdg-open` is a script from the repo.
 The name was intentionally chosen to override the systems default handler with the same name.

 `xdg-open` runs the `view` script in a new terminal window / tmux pane.